nf-core/multiplesequencealign/docs/usage/FAQs.md

 </details>

+Can i run the same tool multiple times with different arguments?

+Can i run a structural evaluation on sequence based aligners?

+How can I run one dataset on multiple tools?

+How can I run one

 What happens if i have the pdbs only and not the fasta?
 What if i cannot download the large container?